About Aigner Loren Wilson

 Books and Games

 Aigner is the author of the science fiction and fantasy short story collection Plagued Company & Other Stories and the horror poetry collection to be haunted.
 She’s also the writer and designer of the games the Nightmare House, an interactive haunted house novella and the science fiction puzzle game Take Me Home.
-If you’re an active gaming streamer who’s interested in a free copy for an honest review and play-through, shoot Aigner an email!
-Same for any book reviewers.

 All of her fiction, poems, and games straddle the barrier between literary and speculative fiction.
 More than anything, Aigner wants to entertain and engage her readers through exciting and original storylines loaded with themes of friendship, home, and self that the reader can carry away from the page.